Area Sports Briefs: May 31

 Grant Nelson has withdrawn from the NBA Draft.

-The former North Dakota State standout and 2020 Miss Basketball Award winner from Devils Lake had until Wednesday to stay in the draft or return to college.
+The former North Dakota State standout and 2020 Mr. Basketball Award winner from Devils Lake had until Wednesday to stay in the draft or return to college.

 He also is expected to land a lucrative NIL package wherever he ends up.